OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 GitHub enforces a written security information program.
 Our program:

-*   aligns with industry recognized frameworks;
+*   aligns with industry recognized frameworks.
 *   includes security safeguards reasonably designed to protect the confidentiality, integrity, availability, and resilience of our users' data;
 *   is appropriate to the nature, size, and complexity of GitHub’s business operations;
 *   includes incident response and data breach notification processes. and